naps-product-sa/vmc-openshift-install-lab/README.md

 8. Adjust the following settings in **Virtual Hardware**:
    * CPU: 4
    * Memory: 16 GB
-9. Switch to **Advanced Paramters** and add the following attribute/value pairs.
+9. Switch to **Advanced Parameters** and add the following attribute/value pairs.
 The values are derived from running the indicated commands on your bastion.
    * `guestinfo.ignition.config.data`:
         ```bash
         cat ~/ocpinstall/install/merge-bootstrap.ign | base64 -w0